Preston Pardus: Racing career

 In 2021, Pardus returned to DGM for the second year in a row to run the road course races in the Xfinity Series.
-In his first race on his schedule, the Daytona Road Course, he was entered in the team's No. 91, a new part-time fourth car for them, but due to there being over 40 cars on the entry list and the race not having qualifying, the No. 91 was excluded and missed the field as a result of being too low in owner points.
+In his first race on his schedule, the Daytona Road Course, he was entered in the team's No. 91, a new part-time fourth car for them, but due to there being over forty cars on the entry list and the race not having qualifying, the No. 91 was excluded and missed the field as a result of being too low in owner points.
 DGM then moved Pardus to their full-time No. 90 car, which was to be driven by Caesar Bacarella that weekend until he was replaced by Pardus.
 He came back to the 91 at the Pit Boss 250.
 Pardus posted his best finish of 7th at the Charlotte Roval.

 In 2023, Pardus returned to driving for his own team in the Xfinity Series, which he last did in 2019.
 However, "Inc." was no longer a part of the re-started Pardus family team's name and the No. 43, which the team used in 2019, was taken by Alpha Prime Racing starting in 2023, so the team switched to the No. 50, a number that Pardus' father Dan used in the Cup Series in 1999 driving for Midwest Transit Racing.
-The first Xfinity Series race Preston and his team will run in 2023 is Circuit of the Americas.
+The first Xfinity Series race Preston and his team would run in 2023 was Circuit of the Americas.
+He would race two more races for his own team, which were at the Chicago Street Course and the Indianapolis Motor Speedway Road Course.
+Also, he would race for SS-Green Light Racing in 2023.

 Personal life

 Pardus' father Dan formerly competed in the NASCAR Winston Cup Series, NASCAR Busch Series and ARCA Re/Max Series.
 He graduated from Spruce Creek High School in 2015.

-His family owns Danus Utilities, Inc., an underground utility company that Pardus works for when he is not racing.
+Pardus' family owns Danus Utilities, Inc., an underground utility company that he works for when he is not racing.
 Danus Utilities has also sponsored his race cars.